-Confirm that the management company takes their role as community builder seriously.
+Confirm that the management company takes its role as a community builder seriously.
 Community building is an important aspect of HOA life.
-Even something as simple as having a company who takes encouraging social events seriously can increase homeowner satisfaction tremendously.
+Even something as simple as having a company that takes encouraging social events seriously can increase homeowner satisfaction tremendously.

 - Remember that, at its core, community building is the practice of creating and improving the feeling of community among individuals within a group who share common interests or needs.
 Knowing what community building is will help you determine whether or not your current strategy or scheduled events will help or hinder your desire to create a close-knit community.